josephbcasey/NOAA-normals-data/README.md

 This data covers USA states and territories.

 The data is comprehensive, including hundreds of measurements, calculations, and statistical analyses.
 This repository is for an SQLite3 database containing daily temperature and precipitation.
 In NOAA terminology, these are "dly_tmax_normal", "dly_tmin_normal", and "ytd_prcp_normal".
 It also includes latitude, longitude, and elevation for each station.
+See `USW00094728.csv` for an example source CSV file.

 Not every station has data for every variable.